jerrymarino/swiftyswiftvim/README.md

 ### Features

-It eventually supports: semantic completion, GoTo definition, diagnostics, symbol useage, and documentation displaying.
+It eventually supports: semantic completion, GoTo definition, diagnostics, symbol usage, and documentation displaying.
 It should support compile command configuration via flags and a JSON compilation database to support complex projects, similar to clang's JSON compilation database.